spmrl/spmrl-website/content/sharedtask.rst

 The participants were provided with data from 9 different languages (Arabic, Basque, French, German, Hebrew, Hungarian, Korean, Polish,Swedish).
 The data were available in Penn Treebank bracketing format, CoNLL-X format and optionally in TiGerXML.
 In order to ease cross-linguistic comparisons, the data set have also been released within a common size setting (ie, treebanks of 5000 sentences).
+All treebanks (dep. and const.) are aligned at the sentence, token and POS levels.

 The data set and the procedure to download them are available at